NSainathVarma/PDF-Chatbot/README.md

 - **Streamlit**: Web framework for creating the user interface.
 - **Python**: Core programming language used for backend logic and integration.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Let me know if you need further adjustments or more details!